rhf104/dynamic/README.md

-Dynamic reloading part of a C program while running.
+Shared library-based hot reloading in C

 Convenient for rapid prototyping of C applications.